 Finding great ramen outside of an actual Japanese noodle house is almost impossible.
 That being said, I’ve taken to making some of my own bowls of delicious ramen (especially during the pandemic).
 If you’ve spent any time watching Naruto, then you’ve probably seen him chowing down on some ramen.

-What type of ramen does the young Naruto eat, though?
+What type of ramen does Naruto eat, though?

 Typically, I make miso ramen using chicken.
 However, after spending a weekend re-watching Naruto, I decided that it was time for me to try making it with pork.
 It turned out amazing!
 So, in today’s post, I’ll show you exactly how to make Naruto’s favorite miso pork ramen.
-It’s time to chow down!
+So, now that we know what kind of ramen does Naruto eat, it’s time to chow down!

 How To Make Naruto’s Favorite Miso Ramen

 If you haven’t seen Naruto, then you’re missing out on one of the best anime series of all time (besides Dragon Ball-Z of course).
-Even if you have seen it before, I highly recommend going back and re-watching it for old time’s sake.
+Even if you have seen it before, I highly recommend going back and re-watching it for old-time’s sake.
+Especially if you intend on watching Boruto – then, it’s imperative to binge-watch all seasons of this shounen anime first.
 So, head on over to Crunchyroll or Hulu, where you can watch all of the episodes!

 Miso Ramen Ingredients

-Whether you’re making a traditional sukiyaki dish or a noodle dish, the key to making great Japanese food is to alwaysuse the best ingredients that you can find.
+Whether you’re making a traditional sukiyaki dish or a noodle dish, the key to making great Japanese food is to always use the best ingredients that you can find.
 The meat, veggies, spices, and even the miso additive itself need to be made with top-tier ingredients.
+Keep in mind that the base of this dish, and its main ingredient is Miso paste, which is made of fermented soybeans.
+It has a creamy and thick texture and is commonly used in Japanese cuisine.

 So, that being said, here’s what you need to purchase to make two large servings of pork miso ramen: